IISERM/Darwin-Hackathon/index.md

 - begin with 100 creatures
 - leave out the constants (for force laws) as settable
 - Plot it in such a way that we can see the direction of the Aveosaur
+- Assume periodic boundary conditions.
+Basically, birds which fly out of the left fly back in from the right, etc.

 ## Question 5 [50 Marks]